| | ||

 International Conference on the Practice and Theory of Automated Timetabling,

-set covering problem, The 19th International Conference on Industrial,
+The 19th International Conference on Industrial, Engineering & Other

 Strategies for Rotating Workforce Scheduling Problem (poster),